mikeraab/docker001/Participant-Guide.md

 Now that the container is removed, you can remove the image and force the container to be run from the image on the Docker Hub with the "rmi" command

-Remove the image that you pushed to the Docker Hub
+Remove the image that you pushed to the Docker Hub:

 ```
 $ Docker rmi username/docker-whale
 ```

 Verify the images are removed.
-View all Docker images with this command.
+View all Docker images with the images command:

 ```
 $ docker images
 ```

-Now, run the image directly from your repository on Dockerhub, and force a new pull of the image (because the image does not exist locally)
+Now, run the image directly from your repository on Dockerhub, and force a new pull of the image (because the image does not exist locally):

 ```
 $ docker run username/docker-whale